-In particular, if a student passes the continuous evaluation, that is, if (s)he gets 50 points over 100 or more in the category (A), (s)he does not need to take the final exam to pass the course.
+In particular, if a student passes the continuous evaluation, that is, if (s)he gets 50 points over 100 or more in the category (A), (s)he does not need to take the final exam (convocatoria ordinaria) to pass the course.
 If (s)he fails at the continuous evaluation, that is, if (s)he gets less than 50 points over 100 in the category (A), (s)he can still pass the course if (s)he gets a sufficiently good grade at the final exam.

-In the "convocatoria extraordinaria" (retake exam), the course grade of the students will be based only on the grade of the extraordinary exam.
+In the "convocatoria extraordinaria" (retake exam), the course grade of the students will be based only on her/hise grade in the exam of the extraordinary exam.
+The grading criterion in the retake exams are meant to evaluate the capacity of the student to understand and use the most important concepts of the course, with a particular emphasis on those illustrated in the 7 homework.